5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 To ensure secrecy, every member who joins will be given a code number.
 EX: [Department][Player's designated number] Only the 05 council will know who the person is and their code number.

+# Civilians
+As a civilian you still need to join via the job application.
+As a civilian you're job is too persuade other people to join.
+Frequently civilians will be shared files which can bypass or have it's perks.

 # RANKS
 Here are the ranks.
 Higher the rank, the more perks and awards you will get.